birat-chapagain/portfolio/README.md

 <a href="#skillType">`SkillType[]`</a>

 </td>
 <td>You can specify you skills here, they will come in the form of Icons.
+Dont forget to add the icons in `icons.ts`.
+You can export icons from `react-icons` or `simple-icons`.
 	<img src="assets/skills-with-icons.png" alt="Skill with Icons">
 </td>
 <td>